WebberZone/top-10/readme.txt

 = Features =
 * Counts daily and total page views on single posts and pages
-* Display the count on the single posts and pages
-* Customize the text that can be displayed
+* Display the count on the single posts and/or pages.
+Customize the text that can be displayed
 * Display a list of daily and/or overall popular posts by page count.
 You can choose how many posts are to be displayed
+* Thumbnail support
+	* Support for WordPress post thumbnails
+	* Auto-extract the first image in your post to be displayed as a thumbnail
+	* Manually enter the URL of the thumbnail via <a href="http://codex.wordpress.org/Custom_Fields">WordPress meta fields</a>
+	* Use timthumb to resize images
 * Sidebar widgets available for daily popular and overall popular posts
 * Exclude posts from select categories from appearing in the top posts list
-* View list of daily and/or overall popular posts from within the dashboard itself
+* View list of daily and/or overall popular posts from within the dashboard
+* Output wrapped in CSS classes that allows you to style the list.
+You can enter your custom CSS styles from within WordPress Admin area
+* Customise which HTML tags to use for displaying the output in case you don't prefer the default `list` format
 * Clean uninstall if you choose to delete the plugin from within WP-Admin
-* Works with caching plugins like WP-Super-Cache and W3 Total Cache
+* Works with caching plugins like WP-Super-Cache, W3 Total Cache or Quick Cache
-* Display post thumbnails or text or both

 == Screenshots ==

-1. Top-10 options in WP-Admin
+1. Top-10 options - General options
+2. Top-10 options - Output options
+3. Top-10 options - Custom styles
+4. Top-10 options - Maintenance

 == Upgrade Notice ==

-= 1.8.1 =
+= 1.9 =
-* Fixed: Dashboard widgets linking
+* Timthumb support; performance tweaks; cleaner settings page; new dashboard widget, new default thumbnail, scheduled maintenance and more...

 == Changelog ==

+= 1.9 =
+* Added: Option to use timthumb to resize thumbnails
+* Added: New variable **%overallcount%** that will display the total pageviews on the blog across all posts
+* Added: Post thumbnails are now properly resized based on width and height settings in the Top 10 settings page
+* Added: Customise what to display when there are no top posts detected
+* Added: New scheduled maintenance to clear up daily tables and optimise performance
+* Modified: New "default.png" file based on from KDE’s <a href="http://www.oxygen-icons.org/">Oxygen icon set</a>
+* Modified: Dashboard list of posts now displays all the top posts and pages instead of the filtered list based on Settings.
+* Modified: Dashboard widget now has options to customise the widget.
+Old widgets have been deleted
+* Modified: When fetching the first image, plugin ignores external images
+* Modified: Minor performance tweaks

 = 1.8.1 =
 * Fixed: Dashboard widgets linking